dewenni/ESP_Buderus_KM271/changeNew.md

 - clean unused webUI texts
 - direct apply of the settings after import of config.json
 - update Descriptions for Ethernet and Exhaust Sensor in README.md
-- add watchdog to automatically reboot if ESP is getting stuck
+- add Task Watchdog to automatically reboot if ESP is getting stuck
-- add solar FM244 support #64
+- add Solar FM244 support #64
 - add status icons for WiFi and Ethernet
 - add "Mode: SystemLog" to the WebUI Logger function that shows the ESP_LOG messages
 - add Status information about Ethernet connection